To edit a dashboard, you must have the following prerequisites:

 In edit mode, you can edit a tile's underlying query or Look — including the title of the tile and the visualization — directly in the dashboard.

-If you are editing a Look, the edit pane displays the dashboards that contain tiles linked to that Look.
+If you are editing a Look, the Edit Look toolbar displays the dashboards that contain tiles linked to that Look.
 Those dashboards will be affected by your changes.
 If you are editing a query tile, you will not see a list of dashboards affected in the edit pane, because your edits only affect the tile and dashboard you are in.

 When you're editing a dashboard tile that contains a funnel chart or a timeline chart, the charts look different on the dashboard tile than they do in the edit window.
 Additionally, map charts' tooltips function differently when viewed on dashboard tiles.
 For more information, visit the funnel chart, timeline chart, and map chart documentation pages.